Kamala Harris 2020 presidential campaign: Biden–Harris ticket

 On March 15, 2020, Biden pledged that he would pick a woman as his running mate if he won the nomination.
 Media speculation immediately began over who he could pick, with Harris emerging as a frontrunner for the nod.
 Biden eventually clinched the nomination, defeating Bernie Sanders, and soon began the vetting process, which included Harris.
 A New York Times report indicated that Harris, along with former national security advisor Susan Rice, senator Elizabeth Warren, and Michigan governor Gretchen Whitmer, were on Biden's final shortlist.
 Eventually, on August 11, Biden announced that he had chosen Harris as his running mate.
 Harris formally accepted the Democratic vice-presidential nomination on August 19.

 The election was held on November 3, although an unprecedented number of mail-in ballots due to the COVID-19 pandemic meant that the outcome of the election was unclear for several days following election day.
 On November 7, Biden and Harris were declared the winners, although incumbent president Donald Trump refused to accept the results of the election, making unsubstantiated claims of voter fraud.
 With the victory, Harris became the first woman elected to national office in the United States.
-She was sworn in alongside Biden on January 20, 2021, and is currently serving as the 49th vice-president of the United States.
+She was sworn in alongside Biden on January 20, 2021 and served as the 49th vice-president of the United States.